OSGeo/PROJ/docs/source/operations/projections/ob_tran.rst

 performs the oblique transformation by selecting the oblique projection ``+proj=ob_tran``, specifying the translation factors, :option:`+o_lat_p`, and :option:`+o_lon_p`, and the projection to be used, :option:`+o_proj`.
-In the example of the Fairgrieve projection the latitude and longitude of the pole of the new coordinates, :math:`\alpha` and :math:`\beta` respectively, are to be placed at 45°N and 90°W and use the :ref:`moll` projection.
+In the example of the Fairgrieve projection, the latitude and longitude of the North pole of the unrotated geographic CRS, :math:`\alpha` and :math:`\beta` respectively, expressed in the rotated geographic CRS, are to be placed at 45°N and 90°W  and the :ref:`moll` projection is used.
 Because the central meridian of the translated coordinates will follow the :math:`\beta` meridian it is necessary to translate the translated system so that the Greenwich meridian will pass through the center of the projection by offsetting the central meridian.